BiocPy/BiocFrame/README.md

 # BiocFrame

-This package provides `BiocFrame` class, a dataframe-like representation similar to a pandas, with support for flexible and nested objects.
+This package provides `BiocFrame` class, an alternative to Pandas DataFrame's.

-`BiocFrame` makes no assumption on the types of the columns, the minimum requirement is each column implements length: `__len__` and slice: `__getitem__` operations.
+`BiocFrame` makes no assumption on the types of the columns, the minimum requirement is each column implements length: `__len__` and slice: `__getitem__` dunder methods.
+This allows `BiocFrame` to accept nested representations or any supported class as columns.

 To get started, install the package from [PyPI](https://pypi.org/project/biocframe/)